 4. Plan Ahead

 Put special thought into how much you make and what you spend.
 When you were 22, spontaneity was cute, alluring even.
 But now that you’re in your mid-30s and you’re two kids deep into a college fund, spontaneity is dangerous. *Cue the flashing red lights!* You can’t splurge like you used to, and why would you even want to?
 Remember the pain you felt looking at your balance the next day after a “healing” shopping spree?
 To make matters worse, your favorite retailer had a sketchy return policy.
 Avoid the anxiety and plan for your future by budgeting!

 There isn’t anything quite as noble as refusing to accept the $2.50 ATM fee at your local bodega.
 That’s a boss move.
 That’s a “I’m not going to take it anymore” move.
 Be that person.
 Be that person who walks the extra block to save $2.50 in ATM fees because they know their $2.50 could be put to better use.
 Get familiar with the locations of your bank’s ATMs so that you’ll know exactly where to go if you’re ever in need of some cash.

 And when your balance is running low despite your best effort, consider requesting a cash advance to avoid late bank fees.
-Brigit is the fast & simple way to get cash when you need it to avoid late fees and preparing for life’s unexpected expenses.
+Brigit is a fast & simple way to get cash when you need it to avoid late fees and prepare for life’s unexpected expenses.